cambridge-cares/TheWorldAvatar/Agents/GeoSegmentAgent/README.md

 # GeoSegment Agent

-This agent is designed to run neural network-based segmentation algorithm to segment raster data input and create a virtual knowledge graph using Ontop and OBDA mapping.
+This agent is designed to run segmentation algorithms to segment raster data input and create a virtual knowledge graph using Ontop and OBDA mapping.

+As of its latest development, the GeoSegment Agent is able to perform the following tasks:
+1. Executes value-based segmentation on raster data using the k-means clustering algorithm.
+2. Performs semantic segmentation using the Semantic Anything Model (SAM) from Meta.

+## 1. Data Preparation
+The agent requires raster data input in GeoTIFF format.
+The raster data input can be obtained from a variety of sources, such as satellite imagery, aerial photography, or drone imagery.
+Ensure that the data is accessible to the docker container by placing it into `raster_input` folder.
+The raster data must be pre-processed and converted to the GeoTIFF.

-## 3. Build and Run
+## 2. Build the Image
-The agent is designed to run in two modes, either as a standalone docker container or work within a stack.
-The build and setup procedures are different for different running modes.

-####  [Option 1] As a standalone docker container
-Before running the agent in a standalone docker container, it is required to have access to a knowledge graph SPARQL endpoint and Postgres database.
-These can run on the same machine or need to be accessible from the host machine via a fixed URL.
-However, it is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database.

-Once a triple store and a Postgres database has been set up, modify the  `dataIRIs.properties`, `model_parameters.properties` and `ts_client.properties` in the resources folder accordingly.
-Refer to the property file descriptions for more information.

-To build and start the agent, open up the command prompt in the same directory as this README, run
+To build the Docker image for the GeoSegment Agent, follow these steps:

+1. Navigate to the directory containing the Dockerfile for the GeoSegment Agent.
+2. Execute the following command to build the Docker image:

 ```
-docker-compose up -d
+docker build -t geosegment_agent:1.0.0 .
 ```

-####  [Option 2] As a stacked docker container

-Running this agent in a docker stack is a more advanced option as it facilitate interactions between other agents for deployment and visualization.
-The stack is spun up by [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).
+This will use the Dockerfile to build an image named `geosegment_agent` tagged with `1.0.0`.

+### Note: The GeoSegment Agent can only run within a Docker stack.
+The stack is spun up by [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager), which is beyond the scope of this README.

-A successful setup will result in 9 containers (optional 10):
+A successful setup will result in 9 containers (or more):
 - Default containers
     - Stack Manager (exits when spins up all other containers)
     - Blazegraph